finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

 ## GetPortfolioGroupAccessMetadataByKey

-> ICollection&lt;AccessMetadataValue&gt; GetPortfolioGroupAccessMetadataByKey (string scope, string code, string key, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? asAt = null)
+> ICollection&lt;AccessMetadataValue&gt; GetPortfolioGroupAccessMetadataByKey (string scope, string code, string metadataKey, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? asAt = null)

-[EXPERIMENTAL] Get an entry identified by a key in the Access Metadata of a Portfolio Group
+[EXPERIMENTAL] Get an entry identified by a metadataKey in the Access Metadata of a Portfolio Group

 Get a specific Portfolio Group access metadata by specifying the corresponding identifier parts                No matching will be performed through this endpoint.
 To retrieve a rule, it is necessary to specify, exactly, the identifier of the rule